abhilipsasahoo03/My-Hashnode-Articles/clfft6up2000009l552xxfval.md

 I'm a 6th semester CSE undergraduate student who is going to study Compiler Design in the current sem.
 I do have sound knowledge in Formal Language and Automata, but do not have the experience of implementing it practically in a project.
 Although, for this one, I decided to set it all aside and step into Swift's shoes, that is, to keep the project small and accomplish it using the simplest of means available.

 The biggest dilemma was to choose a programming language that can enhance my experience in designing a toy language like TSwizzle, even with little to no knowledge of the same.
 When I chose Python, I knew that most of my work was done, then and there.
-However, there is no perfect tutorial or blog available on internet to guide a total beginner on how and where to start in order to complete the idea of esolang that I had come up with, so I simply began to list different features and implement them one at a time, by taking help from bits and pieces of references from various websites.
+However, there is no perfect tutorial or blog available on internet to guide a total beginner on how and where to start in order to execute the idea of esolang that I had come up with successfully, so I simply began to list different features and implement them one at a time, taking help from bits and pieces of references from various tutorial websites when stuck.

 ## Creating a virtual environment

 I used VSCode for this project.
-I created a project folder and within that, set up a virtual environment using the command:
+I first created a workspace folder, then inside that, a project folder and within that, set up a virtual environment using the command:

 `python -m venv my_venv`

-I then noticed the following dialog:
+I then noticed a similar dialog:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679167967340/73bfd38b-08c3-4eea-b644-311340bc82ce.png align="center")